 Scrub-a-dub-dub, it’s time to get your pup in a tub!
-Regular bathing and grooming your dog helps keep their skin healthy, their coat shiny, and makes it easy to catch any developing issues such as ear infections, skin issues, ticks and fleas, or injured nails and paw pads.
+Regularly bathing and grooming your dog helps keep their skin healthy, their coat shiny, and makes it easy to catch any developing issues such as ear infections, skin issues, ticks and fleas, lumps, or injured nails and paw pads.

 Grooming your dog doesn’t need to be difficult.
 Learning basic grooming skills makes it easier to extend the length of time between a professional grooming or bathing appointment, saving you time and money.

 How often you bathe your dog depends on their coat type, how dirty they tend to get day-to-day, and your own preferences.
 You don’t want to bathe your dog too often, as this can strip their coat of its natural oils.
 Certain breeds and dogs with certain medical conditions require more frequent bathing than others.

 - Prep Your Tub

 Place a non-slip mat in the bottom of the tub or sink for them to stand on and invest in a hair trap for the drain.

 - Brush Out Your Dog’s Coat Before You Start the Bath

 Doing so removes dead fur, which saves you time and shampoo and keeps fur out of your drain.
 It also helps the shampoo better penetrate their coat and reach the skin.